 The key is to minimize water pressure outside of the house.
-There are different systems you can put in place such as weeping tile that leads into a sump pump pit.
-When the pit fills up it pushes the water out and away from the home.
+You can put different systems in place, such as weeping tile that leads into a sump pump pit.
+When the pit fills up, it pushes the water out and away from the home.

-Leaks in a basement can be covered by your insurance, but it will depend on the type of leak.
+Your insurance can cover leaks in a basement, but it will depend on the type of leak.
 In the case of hydrostatic pressure, this is water coming from an external source and may not be covered.
-If you are wondering about this you should contact an home insurance professional and see what type of coverage you have.
+If you are wondering about this, you should contact a home insurance professional and see what type of coverage you have.

 Related: What to do if you have wet carpet in your basement.